timproctor/retros/week_of_0822.markdown

 Your assessment is coming next week.
 Do you feel prepared?
 What is your strategy going to be?

-**I have no strategy.
+**I have no strategy except to apply the problem solving techniques Jeff steered me towards and the ones I see Josh using.
 I am what I am.